Section 8 (video game): Development

 An open beta for Section 8 was made available at FilePlanet.
 Access to the game's beta was originally limited to residents in the U.S. and Canada, but the beta was later made public.
 Attendees of Multiplay's i37 also got a beta key despite being in the UK.

-A downloadable demo was released on Xbox Live on August 21, 2009.
+A downloadable demo was released on Xbox Live in August 2009.
 This multiplayer-only demo allowed for online play on Xbox Live or offline play with AI-controlled bots on one map for indefinite playtime.

 PlayStation 3 version

 There was originally speculation that a PlayStation 3 version would release alongside the Xbox 360 and PC versions, though it was not released during this time-frame.
 Speaking at Gamescom 2009, SouthPeak Games, the publisher, said that a PlayStation 3 version existed, but there were no dates yet on its release.

-The game was officially announced as a PlayStation Network exclusive downloadable title, published by TimeGate Studios in 2010.
+The game was officially released as a PlayStation Network exclusive downloadable title, and was published by TimeGate Studios in March 2010 in North America.
 The downloadable version included the three bonus maps that were released for the Xbox 360 and PC versions, along with a number of other reported improvements.
 This version also included the ability for 32-player games to be hosted on a PC.

-The game was released on the PlayStation Network in North America on March 25, 2010.
-It was released in the PAL region on April 15.
+It was later released in the PAL region on April 15.